Metamucil on Keto: Identifying the Best Fiber Options for Ketogenic Dieters

 Best Low Carb Keto Fiber Supplements

-Since we have–at least in most products–ruled out Metamucil, keto dieters seeking a compatible keto fiber supplement might be wondering what else is available.
-We’ve compiled several alternative low carb keto fiber supplements to try with a few key features of each.
+Since we have–at least in most products–ruled out Metamucil, dieters seeking a compatible ketogenic fiber supplement might be wondering what else is available.
+We’ve compiled several alternative low carb ketogenic fiber supplements to try with a few key features of each.

 Note, we earn a commission if you make a purchase through the links in this post.